 Accessorial Charges: Costs assessed by a freight provider for services that go beyond routine pickup and delivery functions.
 Common accessorial charges include fuel surcharges, waiting time, loading and unloading, and storage time.

 Administrative Monetary Penalty System (AMPS): CBSA-administered process that evaluates all customs-related complaints and, if warranted, imposes penalties.
-Penalties are generally assessed based on the type, frequency and severity of the compliance failure.
+Penalties are generally assessed based on type, frequency and severity of compliance failure.

-Advance Commercial Information (ACI): CBSA-administered risk assessment program that requires advance notification about all Canada-bound shipments.
+Advance Commercial Information (ACI): CBSA-administered risk assessment program that requires advance notification for all Canada-bound shipments.
 Pre-notification allows CBSA agents to conduct a risk assessment of incoming shipments, so that necessary security protocols can be in place when a “questionable” shipment arrives at the border.
-The U.S. counterpart to ACI is the Automated Export System (AES).

 Aftermarket: Secondary market that deals in the sale of used goods, replacement parts, accessories and repaired/refurbished products.
-Aftermarket materials are not manufactured by original manufacturers, but meet the size and performance requirements of the original manufacturer.
-In the United States, the automotive aftermarket employs approximately 4.3 million people and generates more than $280 billion in annual sales.
+Aftermarket materials are not necessarily produced by original manufacturers, but meet the size and performance requirements of the original manufacturer.
+In the United States, the automotive aftermarket employed approximately 4.6 million people during 2016 and generated $381 billion in sales.

 Ambassador Bridge: Suspension bridge that connects Detroit, Michigan with Windsor, Ontario.
-The bridge is North America’s busiest international border crossing, with roughly 6.4 million cars and trucks crossing annually.
+The bridge is North America’s busiest international border crossing, with roughly 10,000 vehicles crossing each day.
+The Ambassador Bridge is the only privately-owned border crossing in the United States.

 Automated Commercial System (ACS): Comprehensive system used by the Department of Homeland Security and U.S. Customs and Border Protection to track, control, and process all commercial goods imported into the United States.
-ACS is administered by the CBP.
+ACS was replaced by the Automated Commercial Environment (ACE).

 Back Haul: Return leg of a distribution cycle, whereby a vehicle travels back to its point of origin.
 Often a source of cost-efficient service for non-time sensitive shipments.

-Beyond the Border Working Group: Joint U.S.-Canada initiative announced in February 2011 by U.S. President Barack Obama and Canadian Prime Minister Stephen Harper.
-When in place, BBWG will consist of representatives from each country and be charged with finding ways to streamline border security while creating a “security perimeter” around the two countries.
+Beyond the Border: Joint U.S.-Canada initiative announced in February 2011 by U.S. President Barack Obama and Canadian Prime Minister Stephen Harper.
+Through the initiative the two countries pledged to promote cross border trade while creating a “security perimeter” around the two countries.

 Bonded Carrier: Transporter licensed by customs to carry goods on which duty has yet to be paid.